Evaluation of Modules and Taught Programmes

 The current Evaluation Policy sets out the context and process of Continual Monitoring and Enhancement.

-Module Leaders should complete a Module Report and Action Plan form (below), annually, which should be submitted to the Programme Director for each programme to which the module contributes.
+Module Leaders should complete a Module Report and Action Plan (Module reflection), annually, which will be reviewed via the Programme Director for each programme to which the module contributes.

 The guidance document (below) provides detailed information about what should be considered within the report and reflection.

-The resulting report and action plan will inform the Programme-Level Reports and Action Plans.
+The resulting report and action plan will inform the Programme Continual Monitoring and evaluation reports.

 Programme Directors should complete the action plan template (below) at each review point as outlined in the policy in consultation with the programme delivery team, students, and other stakeholders.